nus-cs2103-AY2021S2/tp/docs/index.md

 whereabouts, quantities and expiry dates with a few simple commands.
 Furthermore, StoreMando also comes with an inbuilt reminder feature to help users keep track of items that are expiring.
 All items' information is encapsulated clearly on our simple and clean Graphical User Interface (GUI).
-Our application is optimised for use via the Command Line Interface (CLI) and if users have quick fingers, StoreMando can help users manage their items in the blink of an eye.
+Our application is optimised for use via the Command Line Interface (CLI) and for users with quick fingers, StoreMando's short commands can help users manage their items within seconds.

 * If you are interested in using StoreMando, head over to the [**User Guide**](UserGuide.md).
 * If you are interested about developing StoreMando, the [**Developer Guide**](DeveloperGuide.md) is a good place to